Biography

 2017 Hotpots, Flowerfield Art Centre, Portrush

-2017 Narratives in Making Ruthin Gallery Wales
+2017 Narratives in Making Ruthin Gallery, Wales

-2017 Artist in Craft, Cill Rialaig.
-Kerry
+2017 Artist in Craft, Cill Rialaig, Kerry

-2017 Belfast Harlequin Art exhibition
+2017 Belfast Harlequin Art exhibition, Belfast

 2017 Narratives in Making, Critical Selection, Portfolio.
 National Craft Gallery, Kilkenny

-2016 Royal Ulster Academy Annual Exhibition
+2016 Royal Ulster Academy Annual Exhibition, Belfast

 2016 Selection for Innovations in Ceramics, Cambridge